jmbuhr/otter.nvim/README.md

     write_to_disk = false,
   },
   strip_wrapping_quote_characters = { "'", '"', "`" },
-  -- Otter may not work the way you expect when entire code blocks are indented (eg. in Org files) -- When true, otter handles these cases fully.
-This is a (minor) performance hit handle_leading_whitespace = false,
+  -- otter may not work the way you expect when entire code blocks are indented (eg. in Org files) -- When true, otter handles these cases fully. handle_leading_whitespace = false,
 }
 ```